- Control when audio clips are played

 If you set the audio route to

-NMAAudioRouteBluetoothHFP, the HERE SDK attempts to play audio over the connected Bluetooth HFP device.
+NMAAudioRouteBluetoothHFP, HERE SDK attempts to play audio over the connected Bluetooth HFP device.
 If no device is connected,

 NMAAudioManager automatically sets the audio route back to